Abdelrahman122003/AdvancedSoftware/DesignPattern/DecoratorDesignPattern/README.md

 ans: In cost() and getDescription() methods.<br>
 --In the Cost() method, return the cost of the Condiment and the cost() of the Beverage passed as a parameter .<br>
 -- getDescription() method is similar to the cost() method.<br>
--- You can test this in the main function and run the code.<br>
+-- You can test this in the main class and run the code.<br>